bietiekay/Overpass-Proxy/README.md

 - **HTTP:** call `GET /api/statistics` to fetch the current JSON snapshot without touching the interpreter endpoint.
 This is safe to poll from dashboards or alerting systems because the data comes from Redis-backed counters, so restarts do not clear it.
 - **In-process:** the Fastify server wires `RequestStatistics` into the interpreter routes.
 If you add new routes or background jobs, you can inject the same instance and call `await stats.getSnapshot()` to retrieve the structured data (`StatisticsSnapshot`) inside the process without another HTTP request.
-- **Time window:** counters always reflect the current UTC day; the service automatically resets the totals when a new day begins.
+- **Time window:** counters continue accumulating until cleared from Redis, so the snapshot survives restarts and day boundaries.

 ## Testing